 If the sun is bearing down on your customers, they're likely to avoid sitting outside and may skip your restaurant altogether.
 Using an umbrella at your tables will keep them cool and happy, plus it adds some color to your exterior, which means new customers will see you from farther away.

 Flowers are an effective and inexpensive way to get your patio area noticed and add beauty to the space.
 Plant flowers in a pot or flower box to add some visual interest elements, and make the space more attractive to the customers' eye.
 They'll want to sit outside and enjoy the beauty around them.

 3. Remember Furry Friends

 When the weather is nice, many people may be out enjoying the day with their beloved dogs.
-If your restaurant offers outdoor seating, why not show that you're dog-friendly, by placing a water bowl outside so the animals stay refreshed.
+If your restaurant offers outdoor seating, why not show that you're dog-friendly, by placing a water bowl outside so the animals stay refreshed?
 Your customer knows they won't have to worry about their dog, and they'll be more likely to sit and have a meal at your place.
-One bonus is you may get listed in an online article of “dog-friendly restaurants,” and get more exposure than you thought!
+One bonus is you may get listed in an online article about “dog-friendly restaurants,” and get more exposure than you thought!

 4. Add Some Color and Restore

 Take a look at your existing outdoor tables and chairs.
 Are they dingy?
 Do they make you want to sit down and eat?
 You may want to give them a fresh coat of paint so they look brand new.
 Do they have cushions?
 If they don't, consider investing in some durable outdoor cushions so your customers can't resist relaxing outside for a bite to eat.